 You will need to ensure that your plants have everything they need (and everything they don’t need) for optimal success!

-- Pull weeds by the root – roots steal nutrients from your plants.
-Pull them when you see them
+Weeds steal nutrients from your plants.
+Pull them when you see them.

 8. Harvest what you’ve sowed